rootjumper/netstatus/README.md

 Hover over the ping log bars to view detailed information about each ping, including timestamp, status, response time, and time ago.

-### Telnet Support (TBD)
+### Telnet Support

-The application will support Telnet for remote device management.
-This feature is currently under development.
+1. Click the Telnet icon button next to the device.
+2. Enter commands in the input box and click "Send".
+3. The Telnet log box will display the output of the commands.

 ## Contributing